 Who are we?…

 Trotters Wake is a 2-7 piece vocal acoustic band consisting of Drew Monasky on Acoustic Guitar/Mandolin, Sandy Lineweaver on Keyboard, Cyndy Gaughan on Bodhran, Bonnie Teplik on Fiddle, Tracy Haddad on Electric/Upright Bass, David Schramm on Banjo/Acoustic Guitar, and Tanner Bayles on Penny Whistle/Low Whistle/Saxophone.
-And let’s not forget our sound technician, Barry Hughes!
+And let’s not forget our sound technicians, Jacob Hughes and Barry Hughes!

 Our genre is what we call “Pub/Traditional” - a mixture of Irish and other Celtic drinking songs, rebel songs, ballads, and traditional instrumental tunes (jigs, reels, etc.).
 We do not play any cover tunes as part of our normal set, but we can generally accommodate reasonable requests for first dance songs, etc., and we do rent our sound system for dancing after our live show.